marcinwiacek/pl1/readme.md

 Please have in mind, that author of this repo will be more than happy, if you could share with him device(s) using this ISA.

-# Why it was started
+# Why it was really started

+Because of frustration, that hardware is much better than years ago, but... still doesn't break some barriers.

 In the market you can find many beautiful and incredible devices, for example 8cm x 8cm x 4,3cm big mini PC (Minisforum EM780), Mac mini, Macbook Air or powerfull